 Sheung Wan is one of the coolest places in Hong Kong thanks to its quirky mix of historic temples, antiques stores, colourful street art, dog-friendly cafes, and fine dining restaurants.
 We love the relaxed and artsy vibe of the neighbourhood, as it’s the perfect place to chill with friends and family.
 Enjoy exploring with our Sheung Wan guide!

-Guide to Sheung Wan
+Where to eat: Best Sheung Wan restaurants

 1. El Vaso de Oro